timdeschryver/blog/_drafts/file-uploads-with-ngrx.md

 private handleError(error: HttpErrorResponse) {
   if (error.error instanceof ErrorEvent) {
     // A client-side or network error occurred.
-Handle it accordingly. return new featureActions.UploadFailureAction({
+Handle it accordingly. return new fromFeatureActions.UploadFailureAction({
       error: error.error.message
     });
   } else {
     // The backend returned an unsuccessful response code.
-    // The response body may contain clues as to what went wrong, return new featureActions.UploadFailureAction({
+    // The response body may contain clues as to what went wrong, return new fromFeatureActions.UploadFailureAction({
       error: error.error
     });
   }